davidinoa/pikachu/PRESS-RELEASE.md

   > Give access to resources that cater to their custom specifications

 ## Quote from You ##
-  > "Eat better!
-For less."
+  > "We're coming for you, Blue Apron!"

 ## How to Get Started ##
   > Type how much are you willing to spent, how many people are you trying and serve, hit search and pick your favorite recipe